gary-archer/oauth.websample2/README.md

 ## Programming Languages

-* * Plain Typescript is used, to build the SPA in the simplest way
+* Plain Typescript is used, to explain SPA OAuth behaviour in the simplest way
 * Node.js and TypeScript are used to implement the API

 ## Infrastructure